awadheshv/autotagworkflow/README.md

 This creates a new profile credentials provider that returns the AWS security credentials configured for the default profile.
 It will look at /Users/\<username\>/.aws/credentials for the credentials file

 * Start your AEM instance in this environment.
-* Modify the AutoTag workflow to use the Microsoft process steps and select an asset.
+* Modify the AutoTag workflow to use the Amazon process steps.
+* Kick off the workflow and select an asset.

 Building